paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 ## Wait a minute, what about local dev, testing, etc.?

-I'm not going to cover all that stuff, because this post is too long, but it's probably a good idea to set up local postgres with an actual connection so you can test before deploying.
+I'm not going to cover all that stuff, because this post is too long as is, but it's probably a good idea to set up local Postgres with an actual connection so you can test before deploying.
 For more information, see the references below.

-Some people create separate git branches for the local version of the application and the heroku version.
+Some people create separate git branches for the local version of the application and the Heroku version.

 ## Useful References